quiltdata/examples/athena_cfn/README.md

 # Query Quilt Package Metadata in AWS Athena

-The code in this example shows you to enable (and test) use of the "Queries" pane of the Web Catalog for querying Quilt metadata for specific S3 bucket.
+The code in this example shows you how to enable use of the "Queries" tab of the Quilt Catalog for querying Quilt [metadata](https://docs.quiltdata.com/catalog/metadata) for a given bucket using [Athena SQL](https://docs.quiltdata.com/advanced/athena).

-### NOTE: Validating CloudFormation files
+### Validating CloudFormation files

 If for any reason you need to edit the CloudFormation files, be sure to lint them before using: